issa-project/issa-pipeline/doc/data-modeling.md

 ## Named entities

-The named entities identified in an article are described as **annotations** using the **[Web Annotations Vocabulary](https://www.w3.org/TR/annotation-vocab/)**.
+The named entities identified in a document are described as **annotations** using the **[Web Annotations Vocabulary](https://www.w3.org/TR/annotation-vocab/)**.

 Each annotation consists of the following information:
-- the article it is about (`schema:about`)
+- the document it is about (`schema:about`)
-- the annotation target (`oa:hasTarget`) describes the piece of text identified as a named entity as follows:
+- the annotation target (`oa:hasTarget`) describes the piece of the text identified as a named entity as follows:
-    - the source (`oa:hasSource`) is the part of the article where the named entity was detected (title, abstract or body)
+    - the source (`oa:hasSource`) is a part of a document  where the named entity was detected (title, abstract, or body)
     - the selecor (`oa:hasSelector`) gives the named entity raw text (`oa:exact`) and its location whithin the source (`oa:start` and `oa:end`)
 - the annotation body (`oa:hasBody`) gives the URI of the resource identified as representing the named entity (e.g. a Wikidata URI, DBPedia URI, or Geonames URI)
 - provenance
     - dataset name and version (`rdfs:isDefinedBy`)
-    - the software that assigned this descriptor to the article (`prov:wasAttributedTo`)
+    - the software that assigned this named entity to the document (`prov:wasAttributedTo`)
 - (optional) domains related to the named entity (`dct:subject`)
 - (optional) the annotating tool confidence (`issapr:confidence`)